-C.3 Additional accreditation process requirements
+C.3 Additional accreditation process requirements for the PIV testing

-C.3.1 Additional accreditation requirements for the 17PIV Testing
+C.3.1 Additional application requirements

 All laboratories applying for accreditation in the test methods associated with 17PIV testing shall be based in North America.
-The cryptographic modules in the PIV systems (both on-card and issuer software) are required to be validated to FIPS 140-2 or successors with an overall Security Level 2 (or higher) while the cryptographic module on the PIV card is required to provide physical Security Level 3 to protect the PIV private keys in storage.
+The cryptographic modules in the PIV systems (both on-card and issuer software) are required to be validated to the applicable version of FIPS 140 with an overall Security Level 2 (or higher) while the cryptographic module on the PIV card is required to provide physical Security Level 3 to protect the PIV private keys in storage.

-As such, for an applicant laboratory to qualify for any of the Personal Identification Verification testing, the laboratory shall achieve accreditation by NVLAP in the Cryptographic Algorithm Validation Testing (17CAV), Cryptographic Hardware Module Testing (17CMH1) and Cryptographic Software Module Testing (17CMS1).
+As such, for an applicant laboratory to qualify for any of the Personal Identification Verification testing, the laboratory shall achieve accreditation by NVLAP in the Automated Cryptographic Validation Testing (17ACVT), Cryptographic Module Testing (17CM).